cta-observatory/magic-cta-pipe/README.md

 ```bash
 $ python add_orig_mc_tree.py --config=config.yaml
 ```

+Other available options are:
+* `--usetest`: run the script only over test sample data
+* `--usetrain`: run the script only over train sample data
+* `--usem1`: run the script only over M1 data
+* `--usem2`: run the script only over M2 data

 After this step, the Random Forests can be applied to the ON data and simulated data (test sample).